 2. Common Stocks for Uncommon Profit by Philip Fisher

 Having managed significant funds for several high-net-worth individuals, Philip Fisher gained valuable insights into how to get started on the right path to prosperous investing.
-Fisher’s bestseller teaches a valuable lesson to all investors.
+Fisher’s bestseller teaches a valuable lesson to all investors to become a Better Investor.
 It teaches the importance of buying and holding on to the stock for the long term.